Lake Elsinore man arrested after 10 pounds of meth, 1 pound of heroin seized from home

 LAKE ELSINORE, Calif.
-(KABC) -- A Lake Elsinore man was arrested after sheriff's deputies seized a large amount of methamphetamine and heroine from his home.
+(KABC) -- A Lake Elsinore man was arrested after sheriff's deputies seized a large amount of methamphetamine and heroin from his home.

 The street value for the drugs is estimated to be more than $213,000, according to authorities.